 If you're a writer who wants to segue from contract writing to freelance writing, or, if you're just starting out as a writer, there are many avenues open to you.

-Hone in on Your Expertise
+Leverage Your Expertise

-If, however, you were a journalism major who always enjoyed and excelled at the craft and you're a stay-at-home mom looking to make a few extra dollars then you should visit one of the many writing job posting sites like Freelance Writing Gigs.
-Writer's should also stay apprised of the industry by reading the publication Writer's Market cover-to-cover.
+If, however, you were a journalism major who always enjoyed and excelled at the craft and you're a stay-at-home mom looking to make a few extra dollars, then you should visit one of the many writing job posting sites like Freelance Writing Gigs.
+Writers should also stay apprised of the industry by reading the publication Writer's Market cover-to-cover.

-Hone in on Your Background and Personal Life
+Tap Into Your Background and Personal Life

 Even if you have no credentials you don't have to give up.
 Let's say you spent years as an administrative assistant.
-That means you were exposed to the business world and understand the jargon and inner workings of the business world.
+That means you were exposed to the business world and understand the jargon and inner workings of companies.
 You might excel at business writing and should try for a gig writing brochures, newsletters, and emails.

 People are also hiring freelance writers well-versed in social media platforms.
-If you tweet, instagram, or snapchat a lot (even for fun) you likely have a skill set you weren't even aware of.
-Employers looking to hire freelance social media writers will post their openings online on sites like indeed.com.
+If you tweet, Instagram, or Snapchat a lot (even for fun), you likely have a skill set you weren't even aware of.
+Employers looking to hire freelance social media writers will often post their openings online on sites like Indeed.com.

-Get a Good Clip to Show Employers
+Getting Good Clips to Show Employers

-Even if you have to do an internship, work for peanuts, or do volunteer work, the first step to getting hired is having an example (or clip) to show employers.
+Even if you have to do an internship, work for peanuts, or do volunteer work, the first step to getting hired is having a sample of your work (or clip) to show employers.
 And, the more clips the better.
 It doesn't matter how recent they are.
 What matters is how well-written they are and that they show your writing style and diversity.

 - Volunteer for a writing project with a local non-profit.

-- Take the time to write (and perfect) a flawless op-ed style article on a subject that interests you and convert it into an attractive PDF.
+- Take the time to write (and perfect) a flawless op-ed style article on a subject. that interests you and convert it into an attractive PDF.

-- Go through all your files until you find a well-written paper from college.
+- Find a well-written paper from college.